noahjhan/rat/README.md

 fn specifies a pure function - first class function with static return type

-fn_ specifies a void function - no return
+fn_ specifies a void function - no return (this is useful for syscalls)

 fn? specifies an optional function - can return NULL, output will be cast to optional type